Understanding the Ephemeral Configuration Database

 MX Series Virtual Chassis

 Starting in Junos OS Release 20.2R1, MX Series Virtual Chassis support configuring the ephemeral database.
-You can only configure and commit an ephemeral instance on the primary Routing Engine of the Virtual Chassis primary device.
+You can configure and commit an ephemeral instance only on the primary Routing Engine of the Virtual Chassis primary device.

 An MX Series Virtual Chassis does not automatically synchronize any ephemeral configuration data during a commit operation.
 As with dual Routing Engine systems, you can synchronize the data in an ephemeral instance on a per-commit or per-session basis, or you can configure an ephemeral instance to automatically synchronize its data every time the instance is committed.
 The ephemeral data is only synchronized from the primary Routing Engine on the primary device to the primary Routing Engine on the backup device.